Places to Live

 Transfer Student Housing

 We're glad you've chosen DU to continue your education!
 Housing & Residential Education (HRE) will help you get acclimated and thrive.
-You'll live in Centennial Towers, known as Towers, or join the Transfer Living Community, or TLC, where you'll build your social network and enjoy live-in Resident Assistant support.
+You'll live in Centennial Halls, known as Halls, or join the Transfer Living Community, or TLC, where you'll build your social network and enjoy live-in Resident Assistant support.
 TLC members live in Transfer House, which is in the center of campus.Transfer House

 Fraternity & Sorority Housing